AdamKyle/flare/resources/info/adventure/section-2.md

 - Equip items/unequip items
 - Destroy items.

-You can how ever manage your kingdoms and settle new ones as well as participtae in wars and raids.
+You can how ever manage your kingdoms and settle new ones as well as participate in wars and raids.

 ### I cannot stay logged in, what if I leave?